derekelkins/slgjs/docs/index.md

 The implementation techniques are similar to the SLG-WAM of the XSB Prolog implementation.

+Last-call optimization should happen only when the last call is an untabled predicate *and* the underlying JavaScript engine does tail-call elimination (which has been mandated by EcmaScript 2015 but not implemented in anything but Safari currently).
+If the last call is a tabled (or grouped) predicate, last-call optimization won't happen regardless of the underlying JavaScript implementation.
+However, it's often preferable to put tabled predicates early, often the *first* call, which will usually avoid unbounded stack usage as the table gets consulted in the recursive calls rather than unfolding another layer of execution.

 The API will likely change significantly.

 [API Reference](doc/index.html)